MASACR99/Image_Comparator/README.md

 # Image_Comparator
-I can upload code but I can't upload any .dll needed to compile sooo in case you want to compile you'll need opencv_world430.dll and opencv_world430.dll, you can download any release which include the .exe and the dll necessary to run
+Opens a terminal and prompts you with instructions to open a folder and start looking for repeated images inside it and all sub-folders, after that based on your selection it will delete images automatically, show the names of the files or prompt you to manually delete each of them.
+In case you want to compile the code you need opencv and boost filesystem, all the .dll is included in the latest release and is needed for the .exe to work.
+Enjoy :3